protocol/launchpad/docs/libp2p/distributed-networking-solutions.md

 ### Solving Distributed Networking Problems with libp2p | IPFS Camp
-In the course of creating and researching distributed apps, there were a number of problems encountered that the libp2p project addressed, which you can learnmore about in this video:
+In the course of creating and researching distributed apps, there were a number of problems encountered that the libp2p project addressed, which you can learn more about in this video:

 {% embed url="https://www.youtube.com/watch?v=oIMZP7sfFtM" %}